nomachinez/pidisplay/README.md

 - Fix the paddles in the pongclock.
 The paddles track the ball correctly only about 95% of the time.

 # Changelog
+20-02-2022
+- Cleaned up errant print()s
+- Bugfixes in the nowplaying and ticker modules that sometimes caused unhandled exceptions.

 15-02-2022
 - Added location to weather plugin
 - Add moon phase to weather